Yuanyun-Yong/Help-Green-Our-Uni/README.md

 - Meant to be a short game, 2 minutes tops
-- Arrow keys as the control, using arrow keys to indicate which pile to throw the trash in */
+- Arrow keys as the control, using arrow keys to indicate which pile to throw the trash in
+- At the end, give bullet points with statistics for waste management, initiatives by Help Green Our Uni if they're interested in reading
+*/